She Quit Being an ICU Nurse to Make Six Figures on OnlyFans

 “That being said, I do mourn it a bit,” she continues.
 “That will come back a lot, because I did have a passion for what I did—doing something meaningful.
 It’s the purpose that I’ll miss the most.
 I won’t say that what I do now is empty, because I do give a lot of advice to people struggling with their relationships… but I do miss nursing.
 The wound is still fresh.”

-She also finds it strange just how much more she’s making on OnlyFans compared to her busy nursing days.
+She also finds it strange just how much more she’s making on OnlyFans compared to her far busier nursing days.

 “It’s very, very little money for saving a life every day—especially in the NICU,” she says, with a deep sigh.
 “That really opened my eyes.
 There’s definitely an underappreciation for nurses.”